 This year's survey asked customers what metrics they currently track across three categories: engagement, collaboration, and implementation.
-The most commonly tracked metrics are those associated with engagement and collaboration.
-And, while these are valuable, respondents are missing out on a significant opportunity to leverage the impact of their implemented ideas to show the value of their program.
+The most commonly tracked metrics are those associated with engagement and collaboration - and while these are valuable, you're missing out on a significant opportunity to show your program's value through implementation.

-Within the implementation metrics, most customers surveyed (86 percent) claim to track "number of ideas selected for action."
+Even within the implementation metrics, most customers surveyed (86 percent) claim to track "number of ideas selected for action."
 That's important, but it's only the first step.
-Unfortunately, the rigor seems to stop there.
-The metrics that start to truly measure implementation, such as the number of ideas that have entered pilot (54 percent) and the number of ideas that have been implemented, launched, or have gone to market (50 percent), are markedly lower.
+And unfortunately, the rigor seems to stop there.
+The metrics that start to truly measure implementation, such as the number of ideas that have entered pilot (54 percent) and the number of ideas that have been implemented, launched, or have gone to market (50 percent) are markedly lower.